bamason2/ttc066-module/docs/notes/Section_7.md

 \lambda_{1} \mathbf{u}_{1}
 \end{array}\right] \nonumber $$

+This is the same as we saw in the section on [Using Eigenvalues and Eigenvectors](https://bamason2.github.io/ttc066-module/notes/Section_6.html#section-6-using-eigenvalues-and-eigenvectors)

 Now, if $F=0$ from Equation \ref{eq1};

 $$ \lambda_{1} \mathbf{v}_{1} e^{\lambda_{1} t}=A \mathbf{v}_{1} e^{\lambda_{1} t} \nonumber $$